engraving-challenges/main/2-editing-workflow.md

 entering pitches and durations, adding articulations, or (later in the project) even a single fix to an issue discovered during proof-reading.

-For simple challenges like Schumann's _Estrella_ we expect about 10 such savepoints; complex pieces like Godowsky's _Winterwind_ may warrant something like 15-20 savepoints.
+For simple scores like Schumann's _Estrella_ we expect about 10 such savepoints; complex pieces like Godowsky's _Winterwind_ may warrant something like 15-20 savepoints.
 To make this easier for you, in the next section we list specific stages when we expect you to make